kimadeline/blog/content/posts/redwoodjs-azure-postgresql.md

 ## All your database are belong to us

 So far so good.
-All was well, so I merrily followed the tutorial, until I got to the [database section](https://redwoodjs.com/tutorial/deployment#the-database):
+All was well, so I merrily followed the tutorial, until I reached the [database section](https://redwoodjs.com/tutorial/deployment#the-database):

 > **The Database**
 > <br /> <br />